 The summer holidays fill us with both anticipation and dread- what can we do to keep the children entertained whilst in the process keeping us sane?

-Whether you’ve got children with an age gap, young ones that want constant stimulation or even the older ones who think nothing is ‘cool’ anymore; we’ve got some ideas that are bound to appeal to the whole family.
-Not only is this guaranteed to keep them entertained (and at a relatively low cost), give you something to enjoy as well but we’ve no doubt that it’ll make this summer the most memorable yet.
+Whether you’ve got children with an age gap, young ones that want constant stimulation or even the older ones who think nothing is ‘cool’ anymore, we’ve got some ideas that are bound to appeal to the whole family.
+Not only is this guaranteed to keep them entertained (and at a relatively low cost) but give you something to enjoy as well.
+We’ve no doubt that it’ll make this summer the most memorable yet.

 1. Take on a challenge together